 Potafesu, Tokyo.
 December 2015.
-The Diana Krall album propped up behind an 11” Macbook Air hollered “Nothing to see here”.
+The Diana Krall album propped up behind an 11” MacBook Air hollered “Nothing to see here” to this showgoer.
 Ditto the iPhone app promising The Eagles’ “Hotel California”.
 Ignoring the alarm bells and spying the Technics SL-1200, I moved closer…

 Between turntable and laptop sat KORG’s DS-DAC-10R (US$599).
 To the casual drive-by inspector, it’s a USB-powered DAC and headphone amplifier with contemporary stylings.
 The volume pot is encircled by a colourful LED glow that indicates the incoming sample rate.